Skip to main content Skip to main navigation Skip to search

 Examples of the types of grant activities that may be supported by the department are:

-• Capability building initiatives including ranger exchanges.
+• Capability building initiatives including ranger exchanges and conferences/leadership development programs.

-• Capability building training.
+• Capability building and work health and safety training.

 Applications for Round 1 closed on 8 April 2021.